AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 * `@@||example.com^$stealth` — disables `Stealth Mode` for `example.com` (and subdomains) requests, except for blocking cookies and hiding tracking parameters (see below).
 * `@@||domain.com^$script,stealth,domain=example.com` — disables `Stealth Mode` only for script requests to `domain.com` (and its subdomains) on `example.com` and all its subdomains.
 * `@@||example.com^$stealth=3p-cookie|dpi` — disables blocking third-party cookies and DPI fooling measures for `example.com`.
 * Please note that blocking cookies and removing tracking parameters is achieved by using rules with `$cookie` and `$removeparam` modifiers.
-Exceptions with only `$stealth` modifier won't do those things.
+Exceptions with only `$stealth` modifier will not do those things.
 If you want to completely disable all Stealth Mode features for a given URL, you need to include all three modifiers: `@@||example.org^$stealth,removeparam,cookie`

 > **Compatibility with different versions of AdGuard**
 >